verbart/start-site/README.md

-# Boilerplate for quick start landing-site building
+# Boilerplate for quick start site building

 ### Examples of projects based on it